b-n-space/b-n-space/content/articles/2022-fed-sep-meeting-aftermath.md

 > The mood on Nasdaq remained depressed after the FED decision to increase the interest rates by 75 basis points

-- standard values coped better stabilising at lower levels
+- Standard values coped better stabilising at lower levels
 - The Nasdaq technology exchange fell by 1.8% on Wednesday
-- experts say higher interest rates particularly devalue the future profits of these high-growth companies
+- Experts say higher interest rates particularly devalue the future profits of these high-growth companies
 - S&P fell by 0.84%

 ## What to expect from the next FED meeting